Kepler Capital Upgrades Autoliv (ALV) to Buy

-Autoliv (ALV) received a Buy rating and a $70.00 price target from Kepler Capital analyst Thomas Besson yesterday.
-The company’s shares closed last Monday at $56.28.
+In a report released yesterday, Thomas Besson from Kepler Capital upgraded Autoliv (ALV) to Buy, with a price target of $70.00.
+The company’s shares closed last Thursday at $57.97.

-According to TipRanks.com, Besson is ranked 0 out of 5 stars with an average return of -6.6% and a 34.0% success rate.
+According to TipRanks.com, Besson has 0 stars on 0-5 stars ranking scale with an average return of -8.2% and a 33.7% success rate.
 Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Fiat Chrysler Automobiles.

-Autoliv has an analyst consensus of Hold, with a price target consensus of $59.63, implying a 4.7% upside from current levels.
+Autoliv has an analyst consensus of Hold, with a price target consensus of $59.63, a 1.3% upside from current levels.
 In a report issued on April 24, Mizuho Securities also maintained a Buy rating on the stock with a $70.00 price target.

 See today’s analyst top recommended stocks >>